PersonHood/Personhood/Personhood.md

 - presenting more opportunities for tele-commuting global gig workers
 - *and* there is no law stopping them, it is State mandated !

 `3.
-Legislatures, organizations, and/or individuals employ social media and facial recognition software to
+State legislatures, private organizations, and/or individuals employ social media and facial recognition software to
 - identify alleged reproductive criminals
 - publish names and addresses on-line ***sex offender registries*** - doxing
 - employ extortion and protection-racket methods (...revenge porn)